 With a proper set of user flows, wireframes and prototypes, we don’t have to create those 1000 screens one-by-one and draw every visual element with all the small variations on the interactions.
 The developers can build the UI from common assets and rules according to the prototypes, right?
 Yup, that’s right… in most cases.

-Not all projects are the same, so depending on the team, clients or timeframe, we have to adapt to create a workflow that will not overwhelm or complicate.
+Not all projects are the same, so depending on the team, clients or timeframe, our agency has to adapt to create a workflow that will not overwhelm or complicate.

 Several blog posts and articles already describe how to create a design system on Sketch and how awesome this tool is for this purpose.
 But here I want to focus on a specific project we had at UX studio and how we created a design system for it.